mjc284/mjc284_homemade_motors/README.md

 https://www.youtube.com/watch?v=uW4sdqWzGSA

 ### Objective:
 This project consists of three motors made of a repurposed drill motor rotor, a drill motor stator, and a fan motor stator respectively.
-All the repurposed parts were slavaged from broken electronics.
+All the repurposed parts were salvaged from broken electronics.

 The drill rotor was driven by providing PWM pulses through an H-bridge and through the slip ring, with a strong permanent magnet under the rotor to provide the magnetic field.